 Some restaurants and bars may accept credit cards and all major supermarkets will accept them as well.
 The banks’ working hours may vary during the summer season, but we advise you to go there in the morning should you need to solve any issues.
 Keep in mind that during weekends and national holidays banks are usually closed.
 You’ll find ATMs in Pag towns and villages like Pag Town, Novalja and Mandre.

 NOTE: Always pick ATMs of local banks as they give the best exchange rates.
 Foreign ATMs and those which offer withdrawal of other currencies will charge a higher commission than the local ATMs.

 Should you need any kind of immediate assistance, whether it is urgent medical assistance, police, fire department, mountain rescue service or any other type of assistance at any time of day or night regardless of your location in Croatia, you can dial the free-toll number 112.

-In case you need to buy medicine or first aid kit, you can find all of that in following pharmacies:
+In case you need to buy medicine or a first aid kit, you can find all of that in the following pharmacies:

 All information for visitors and information about the island can be found in tourist board offices in:

 - Pag Tourist Board – Od Špitala 2, 23250 Pag, firstname.lastname@example.org

 - Novalja Tourist Board – Trg Brišćić 1, 53291 Novalja, email@example.com

 - Povljana Tourist Board – Stjepana Radića 20, 23249 Povljana, firstname.lastname@example.org

 - Stara Novalja Tourist Board – Kaštel bb, 53291 Stara Novalja, email@example.com